Smile-SA/fast-archetype/fast-archetype-960gs/src/main/resources/archetype-resources/README.txt

-This project is an XHTML 1.0 transitional project.
+This project is an HTML5 project.

 It uses 960gs as CSS framework.
 You can find more informations here : http://960.gs/